fattahmuhyiddeen/react-native-complete-flatlist/README.md

 Caution:

-`renderItem` props return `data` and `index` parameters `data` parameter returns a single element in `data` array.
-But if search text is not empty dan `highlightColor` props is set to any color, `data` parameter will return new structure of JSON object (in order to render highlighted text in jsx).
+`renderItem` props return `item` and `index` parameters `item` parameter returns a single element in `item` array.
+But if search text is not empty dan `highlightColor` props is set to any color, `item` parameter will return new structure of JSON object (in order to render highlighted text in jsx).
 This might break your logic.
-Therefore, if you want to access original structure of your data, it will be under `data.cleanData`.
-Remember, `data.cleanData` only exist if `highlightColor` props and search textfield is not empty (user is searching)
+Therefore, if you want to access original structure of your data, it will be under `item.cleanData`.
+Remember, `item.cleanData` only exist if `highlightColor` props and search textfield is not empty (user is searching)

 Usage :